SebMouren/command-line-api-wiki/Home.md

 ### History

 This effort has its roots in the building of the `dotnet` CLI, which put significant demands on its parser.
 While there were a number of .NET command line parsing libraries available, including more than a couple built at Microsoft, none of them quite had the set of capabilities we needed.

-With the arrival global tools, we wanted to improve upon and share some of that work.
+With the arrival global tools, we anticipated people writing more console applications.
+We decided to write a new console library that built on some of the ideas in the `dotnet` CLI's parser and added a number of new features.

 1. _Parsing._ The parse operation in `System.CommandLine` produces a `ParseResult` that can be used independently of any invocation.
 This was important for being able to test your parsing in isolation.
 We also provide a tokenizer to mimic what happens before `Main(string[])` is called, so you can test using a `string` rather than a `string[]` as parser input.
 The parse model also supports altering and re-parsing input.
 This enabled features such as [suggestions](Features-overview#Suggestions) and [directives](Command-line-syntax.md#directives).